Mazhive/fs-uae-autoboot-debian10/README.md

-		The easiest way, since you allready need a second "computer" to copy your files /configs/plugins/cdees/images etc.(not included) is using a ftp connection.
-The ftp server is allready installed and can be easily reached with Filezilla (using the same username and password)
+		The easiest way, since you allready need a second "computer" to copy your files /configs/plugins/cdees/images etc.(not included) is using a sftp connection.
+The sftp server is allready installed and can be easily reached with Filezilla (using the same username and password)

 			SSH-server should be ( and is...) installed in this preconfigured